T461: Advanced Interactive Transmedia Design

 Prerequisites: T361 with a grade of C- or higher, or consent of the instructor

-This course will emphasize the creation, production, usability, and delivery of interactive media through channels including the Internet, CD-ROM, DVD-ROM, and wireless/mobile devices.
+This course will emphasize the creation, production, usability, and delivery of interactive media through channels including the Internet, CD-ROM, DVD-ROM, and wireless devices.
 Students are expected to produce professional-quality work that would be considered ready for public distribution and use.
-This course will also include a significant theoretical component drawing on a diverse body of assigned readings that explore the ever-changing landscape of new media.
+This course will also include a significant theoretical component that explores the ever-changing landscape of new media.

-Student projects could include but not be limited to: games, interactive narratives, digital portfolios, and other communications applications.
+Student projects would include but not be limited to: games, interactive narratives, digital portfolios, and other communications applications.

 What is transmedia?